-I also recommend the following writing resources for graduate and undergraduate students.
-Each serves a different purpose, and I will gladly discuss which of them will be most pertinent to your short- and long-term goals.
+I also recommend the following writing resources for students.
+Each serves a slightly different purpose, and I will gladly discuss which of them will be most pertinent to your short- and long-term goals.

 - Strunk, William, and E.B.
 White.
 2000.
 The Elements of Style, 4th edn.
 New York: Longman.

 - Bullock, Richard, Michal Brody, and Francine Weinberg.
 (2017) The Little Seagull Handbook, 3rd edn.
 New York: W.W.
 Norton.

 - Graff, Gerald, and Cathy Birkenstein.
 2018.
 They Say, I Say, 4th edn.
 New York: W.W.
 Norton.